-The company says the platform is more than a monitoring system; it’s about behavior modification and chronic disease management in patients as well.
-For example, the platform can track whether a patient is taking his drugs -- or not.
+The company says the platform is more than a monitoring system, it is about behavior modification and chronic disease management in patients as well.
+For example, the platform can track whether a patient is taking their drugs -- or not.
 If the patient, perhaps a diabetic, is avoiding or not adhering to his drug and lifestyle regimen, that can lead eventually to serious health problems.

 The Parallax platform, which monitors blood and diet, can flag these issues and determine whether the patient is about to get into a serious medical event where the doctor needs to be notified immediately so he or she can intervene to help the patient.

-The platform deploys software-as-a-service licensing through hospital and doctor groups and comes with actual hardware, the Desktop Analyzer.
+The platform deploys software-as-a-service (SAaS) licensing through hospital and doctor groups and comes with actual hardware, the Desktop Analyzer.
 But the company is upgrading and expanding on that technology with the Sparks Mobile device, which is currently under development.
-It’s a portable handheld diagnostics analyzer that tests loaded cartridges for biomarkers in blood samples or pathogens in urine in minutes instead of hours or days.
+It is a portable handheld diagnostics analyzer that tests loaded cartridges for biomarkers in blood samples or pathogens in urine in minutes instead of hours or days.

-The company, which has six full-time employees, operates three subsidiaries.
-Parallax Behavioral Health handles the patient-monitoring platform.
-Parallax Diagnostics oversees diagnostics delivery with a US Food and Drug Administration-cleared analyzer and 25 FDA-cleared blood and urine tests.
-Parallax Health Management provides outcomes-optimization software to promote behavior modification.
+The company, which has six full-time employees, operates three subsidiaries - Parallax Behavioral Health handles the patient-monitoring platform; Parallax Diagnostics oversees diagnostics delivery with a US Food and Drug Administration-cleared analyzer and 25 FDA-cleared blood and urine tests; and Parallax Health Management provides outcomes-optimization software to promote behavior modification.

 How is it doing:

-Under the company’s growth plans, Parallax wants to get more collaborative deals as it reaches out to a wider universe of users of its platform.
-That means entering into vertical market licenses and technology-integration agreements in the financial technology, human resources, lifestyle and healthcare industries.
+Under the company’s growth plans, Parallax is seeking more collaborative deals as it reaches out to a wider universe of users for its telehealth platform.
+That means entering into vertical market licenses and technology-integration agreements in the fintech, human resources, and healthcare industries.

-For instance, the company last September announced it was purchasing a 19% stake in Global Career Networks Inc, a provider of career solutions to one of the largest recruiter networks in the world with exposure to millions of recruiters and C-level executives.
-It’s a way to gain access to a large population of professionals -- namely doctors and medical/healthcare provides -- who may be interested in using Parallax’s platform that allows users to remotely connect with their patients to monitor and respond to their conditions.
+Last September, the company also announced it was purchasing a 19% stake in Global Career Networks Inc, a provider of career solutions to one of the largest recruiter networks in the world with exposure to millions of recruiters and C-level executives.
+The move is a way to gain access to a large population of professionals - namely doctors and medical/healthcare providers - who may be interested in using Parallax’s platform.

-And in an effort to help develop its technology, the company in July 2019 inked a license agreement with HealthPointe Solutions, which uses artificial intelligence to determine healthcare solutions and services.
+In an effort to help develop its technology, the company has inked a license agreement with HealthPointe Solutions, which uses artificial intelligence to determine healthcare solutions and services.
 This AI system will be woven into the Parallax Care Platform.

-Telehealth, which some in the industry call telemedicine, is a lucrative US market, which came in at a whopping $60 billion in 2018.
-It’s a highly competitive market and poaching or replicating a rival’s technology, even when it is patented, is a problem.
+Telehealth is a lucrative US market, which came in at a whopping $60 billion in 2018.
+It is a highly competitive market as well, and poaching or replicating a rival’s technology, even when it is patented, is a problem.

-- Finish design of and build first-generation SPARKS Mobile device and submit to FDA for 510(k) clearance in 2Q 2020
+- Finish design and build of first-generation SPARKS Mobile device and submit to FDA for 510(k) clearance in the second quarter of 2020

-- Up-list from the OTCQB to either the NYSEAmerican or Nasdaq in 1H 2020
+- Uplist from the OTCQB to either the NYSEAmerican or Nasdaq in the first half of 2020

 What the boss says: